bodil/BODOL/README.md

 This is a work in progress.
 Don't expect it to even run its own test suite.

+### Not Implemented Yet

+The language, and the reference implementation (which, be warned, is just a dumb, slow interpreter), still misses these things:

+* Type system.
+* Macros.
+* Module system.
+* A decision on lazy vs strict evaluation.

 # Inspiration

 Clojure is great, but sometimes I miss static typing.
 Haskell is